x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 - Shared calendar access and delegate calendar access
 - Shared and delegate mailbox data access
 - Cortana Time to Leave / Travel Time
-- Calendar attachments
 - Rich meeting locations
-- Task management with Microsoft To-Do
+- Task management with Microsoft To Do
 - Add-ins
 - Interesting Calendars
 - Play My Emails
 - Sensitivity labeling
 - S/MIME

+The following features are only supported when the on-premises infrastructure uses Exchange Server 2016 and later:

+- Calendar attachments

 ## Connection Flow FAQ